Kriyszig/magpie/README.md

 * writeIndex - If set true writes row indexes to the file.
 * writeColumn - If set rue writes column indexes to the file
-* sep - Is the data seperator
+* sep - Is the data separator

 Usage: